China listing frenzy in U.S. set to be boosted by Didi IPO

 The Biden administration has pressed on with the Holding Foreign Companies Accountable Act, signed into law by then-President Donald Trump in December, which is aimed at removing Chinese companies from U.S. exchanges if they fail to comply with American auditing standards for three years in a row.

-The biggest Chinese listing in the United States so far this year was Full Truck Alliance (YMM.N), sometimes referred to as "Uber for trucks", which raised $1.6 billion earlier this week.
-E-cigarette company RLX Technology (RLX.N) followed closely behind, raising $1.4 billion in January.
+The biggest Chinese listing in the United States so far this year was Full Truck Alliance, sometimes referred to as “Uber for trucks”, which raised $1.6 billion earlier this week.
+E-cigarette company RLX Technology followed closely behind, raising $1.4 billion in January.

 Didi, China’s largest ride-hailing company, is aiming for a valuation of more than $60 billion in its New York debut, setting it up for what is likely to be the biggest U.S. IPO this year.